Erenko13/Real-Time-Stock-Prediction/README.md

 # Real-Time-Stock-Prediction
-A useful dashboard for Real Time Stock Prediction with LSTM
+An all-in-one dashboard for Real Time Stock Prediction with LSTM